If you have free time and you’re not pursuing any sort of side hustle, maybe it’s time to change things up.

 What started out as a side hustle for me has turned into an entire business of its own.

-I originally started Kindle publishing a little over a year ago to add some products to sell with this business – but once I realized how easy it was to create books on small niche topics and sell them completely passively, I knew this was something I had to focus more time on.
+I originally started Kindle publishing several years ago to add some products to sell with this business – but once I realized how easy it was to create books on small niche topics and sell them completely passively, I knew this was something I had to focus more time on.

 There is almost no other platform that is such a passive money making opportunity, so definitely consider Kindle.
 While it’s not something you’ll make a ton of money with right away, you can count on the steady stream of royalties coming in every month, and that feeling is incredibly satisfying.